Giaconda Winery: Wines

 Giaconda produces about 2500 cases of wine each year.
 Giaconda produces wine from Chardonnay, Roussanne, Pinot noir, Shiraz, Cabernet Sauvignon as well as a small amount from newly planted Nebbiolo grapes.

 Two of Giaconda's wines are included in the Langton's Classification of Australian Wine, the Shiraz at the "Excellent" tier and the Chardonnay at the highest classification level of "Exceptional".

 In the 2003 vintage, Giaconda released only one wine under their main label, a Cabernet Sauvignon, due to smoke damage to the grapes from the 2003 Eastern Victorian alpine bushfires.
 The grapes that could still be vinified were released under the label "McClay Road".
 Kinzbrunner has continued to make wine under this name in subsequent vintages, as a second tier label with fruit from young vines.

-Giaconda has entered a joint venture with Chapoutier to collaborate on producing a Beechworth Shiraz from the Nantua vinyard called "Ergo Sum".
+Giaconda has entered a joint venture with Chapoutier to collaborate on producing a Beechworth Shiraz from the Nantua vineyard called "Ergo Sum".
 The first wine released was from the 2008 vintage.